swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/06-LaunchEC2Instance.md

 5. Click on the **Select** button to select the AMI.

 6. Under **Instance type**, click on the drop-down arrow and type **t3a.medium** into the search bar.

-**Note:** We're doing this on purpose.
-This will not be a default instance you should use until you've considered the resources you need for your project.
+**Note:** The choice of instance type should be based on the amount of CPU and RAM that you will need for your job or analysis.

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2ChooseInstanceType-2.png)